 Cake Holidays That Allow Everyone To Have Their Cake & Eat It, Too!

-If you ever wished that there was a holiday where you could have your cake and eat it too, then you may want to pay attention to our article today.
-That’s because we’re going to be investigating 11 of the Best Cake Holidays That Allow Everyone to Have Their Cake and Eat it, Too.
+If you’ve ever wished for a holiday where you could have your cake and eat it too, then you may want to pay attention to our article today.
+We’re going to investigate 11 of the Best Cake Holidays That Allow Everyone to Have Their Cake and Eat It, Too.

-Well anyway, what can you do?
-All we can do is soldier on with our little article today.
 Before we talk about the different cake holidays that can be found throughout the year, we would like to take the opportunity to go over a brief history of cake.
-A history that many people who are with us today may not know about.
-With that said, shall we begin?
+Shall we begin?

-Cake can also be found in ancient Greece as a part of religious ceremonies and rituals.
+Cake can also be found in ancient Greece as part of religious ceremonies and rituals.
 These cakes were round like Egyptian cakes and were made with wheat flour, cheese, and honey.
-Sometimes dried nuts and fruit was also added to the mixture to take it up a notch.
+Sometimes dried nuts and fruit were also added to the mixture to enhance it.

-The Romans would borrow the idea of cake from the ancient Greeks and improved many of their cake-baking techniques.
-This is the period when eggs and butter began to be used, and sweeteners beyond sugar were added to the cake batter.
+The Romans borrowed the idea of cake from the ancient Greeks and improved many of their cake-baking techniques.
+This is the period when eggs and butter started to make an appearance in recipes, and sweeteners beyond honey were added to the cake batter.
 The Romans also experimented with a wide variety of different cake sizes and shapes.

 Cake-Related Food Holidays